Framing Lattices and Flow Polytopes: Acknowledgements

 \section{Acknowledgements}

 The authors were partially supported by the Austrian Science Fund FWF, grants P 33278 and I 5788.
 We are especially grateful for discussions with Jonah Berggren, Cl\'ement Chenevi\`ere, Sergio Fernandez de soto, Rafael Goz\'alez D'Le\'on, Eva Philippe, Germain Poullot, Daniel Tamayo Jim\'enez, and Martha Yip.
+Additionally, we wish to thank Germain Poullot for helpful feedback on the first draft and suggesting Questions \ref{question.doubling} and \ref{question.simplecriterion}.